 Core facilities involved

-VIB's singularity platform is involved as an R&D partner, our Flow core, Transgenic core facility, Transgenic mouse facility and Bioimaging core are involved as service providers.
+VIB's Singularity Platform is involved as an R&D partner, our VIB Flow Core, the VIB Bioimaging Core, the Transgenic Core Facility and the Transgenic Mouse Facility are involved as service providers.

 The objective of the VIB-GC program is to significantly increase the societal impact of VIB, hence taking its scientific leadership to the next level of global visibility, strategies between partners towards sharing of capabilities (samples, data, infrastructure) are prerequisite and motivated within the VIB GCP, aligned with the general principles of RRI and the Open Science policy of VIB in particular.